 - “Destroy this temple and in three days I will raise it up”.
 John 2.19

 Once again Jesus gave them the Sign of Jonah.
-Again there came the period of three days but now something more is added.
+Again there came a period of three days but now something more is added.
 He challenges the Jews to destroy the temple and whereas he earlier spoke of being himself in the heart of the earth for three days, now he speaks of the temple of God being destroyed for three days and thereafter being restored.
 So the Jews said to him:

 - “It has taken forty-six years to build this temple and will you raise it up in three days?”
 John 2.20